 It is an intact ERS Resource that has successfully completed its reinstatement procedures following a suspension.
 Individual Sites within a reinstated aggregated ERS Resource may not be removed from the supplemental.

-It is a prospective ERS Resource that has successfully completed a test administered by its QSE or a third party within the previous 365 days.
-Procedures for such a test are detailed in the document entitled “Process for Pre-Qualification of ERS Resources by Entities other than ERCOT Staff” posted to the ERS Web Page.
-The authorized representative of the QSE representing the ERS Resource shall attest that it followed the procedures by completing and submitting the “ERS Pre-Qualification Affidavit” posted to the ERS Web Page.
-A supplemental ERS Resource that has become pre-qualified through a QSE or third party test may also be subject to an unannounced test by ERCOT while it is participating as a supplemental ERS Resource.

 It is an aggregated ERS Resource consisting primarily of Sites that have passed unannounced ERCOT tests within the preceding 365, and ERCOT determines that any new or untested Sites in the aggregation are unlikely to materially change the ability of the ERS Resource to meet its performance requirements.

 ERCOT will apply the same “material change” criteria for determining the test status of a supplemental ERS Resource as it does for an ERS Resource’s annual unannounced test.
 If ERCOT determines the ERS Resource is not subject to an unannounced test prior to the participation period, ERCOT reserves the right to conduct a test during the period the supplemental ERS Resource is participating in ERS.